kennyhong/collector-api-workshop/README.md

 `npx ts-node src/server.ts` - This will start the server locally on localhost:5200 for you to test!

+## Some fun calls to make to try it out

+`GET` `http://localhost:5200/tcg/swsh12/188` Will get card information

 ## Resources that can help you out!

 * NodeJs Installation: https://nodejs.org/en/